Automated Profile Inference with Language Model Agents: Experiments

-\mypara{Demonstrations of Inferred Attributes} We use GPT-4 to generate natural language summaries based on these inferred attributes to improve readability.
-Figure~\ref{fig:profile} illustrates the profile inference results for a Reddit user.
-In Activity 3, the user discusses car selection, specifically noting the limited space in a Miata and expressing concern about fitting comfortably—inadvertently hinting at his height.
-In another activity, the user expresses empathy for others by sharing the traumatic experience of losing the father at a young age. \mymethod captures these subtle implications and records them as inferred attributes about the user.
-These minor clues from online activities contribute to constructing a comprehensive user profile, capturing various facets of identity, including biological characteristics, education, employment, family background, and hobbies.
-We showcase more examples of inferred attributes in Appendix~\ref{appendix:inferred_attr}.
+\mypara{Demonstrations of Inferred Attributes} \Cref{fig:profile} illustrates the profile inference results for a Reddit user.
+In Activity 3, the user discusses car selection, specifically noting the limited space in a Miata and expressing concern about fitting comfortably, inadvertently hinting at his height.
+These minor clues from online activities contribute to constructing a comprehensive user profile, capturing various facets of identity.
+We showcase more examples of inferred attributes in~\Cref{appendix:inferred_attr}.

-\mypara{Categorization of Inferred Attributes} We manually inspect the inferred attributes and classify them into two main categories for further analysis: Personally Identifiable Information (PII) and Sensitive Personal Information (SPI).
-(The rationale behind this categorization is provided in Appendix~\ref{appendix:disscusion_pii}.)

-\mysubpara{Personally Identifiable Information (PII)} This category includes attributes that can be directly associated with an individual, encompassing the following four types: